juliafmorgado/30DaysOtel/week2/day8.md

 Week 1 taught us *what* OpenTelemetry does.
 Week 2 will teach us *how* to use it.

+But first, we need to understand something important: **Remember `span.setAttribute()` from [Day 4](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day4.md)?
+That's the API.**

-Today we're learning the difference between the **OpenTelemetry API** and **SDK**, and why this separation is the key to vendor-neutral observability.
+Today we learn why it's separate from the SDK and why this separation is the key to vendor-neutral observability.

+## What we've already learned (without realizing it)

+Here's something that might click now: **We've been learning about the API all week.**

+- **Day 4:** When we learned `span.setAttribute('user.id', '12345')` — that's the API
+- **Day 5:** When we learned semantic conventions like `http.method` — those are used with the API
+- **Day 6:** When we learned auto-instrumentation — those libraries use the API

+The API isn't new.
+What's new today is understanding why it's separate from the SDK.

-## The problem: vendor lock-in
+## The problem this solves

-Before OpenTelemetry, instrumenting your code meant committing to a specific vendor:
+Before OpenTelemetry, instrumenting our code meant committing to a specific vendor:

 ```javascript
 // Using Vendor D's SDK